Skip to main content

 • From the outset, the demo is user-centric; the landing page says “protect yourself against cyber attacks”, highlighting the individual (not business) need for it

-Giftable | Click here to go to the demo
+Click here to go to the demo

 3.In-depth compliance training

 Breaking down your training into short chunks goes a long way to holding learners’ attention and avoiding a situation where they click without reading.
-It also allows you to focus each chunk on a specific learning point or behaviour, as you can see in this Cyber Security example.
+It also allows you to focus each chunk on a specific learning point or behavior, as you can see in this Cyber Security example.

 indepth compliance training cyber security example